andrewbranch/blog/posts/2019-10-23_Debugging_the_TypeScript_Codebase.md

 This is very frequently the strategy I use to start debugging a problem.
 We should issue an error on `x.badProperty` but we don’t?
 Look for a function in checker.ts called `checkPropertyAccessExpression`.
 An expando property assignment fails to create a declaration on its container?
 Assignment is a form of binary expression, and there are only eight references to `SyntaxKind.BinaryExpression` in the binder, so one of them should be near the culprit.

 ### Setting Breakpoints by Diagnostic Message
 If you have a test case that emits a diagnostic message (read: red squiggly error) you don’t understand, finding the place to set a breakpoint is _really_ easy.
 Simply run a find-all inside the `src` directory for a few words of the error message, with spaces replaced by underscores.
-For example, if you want to find out why you got the message “JSX element ‘a’ has no corresponding closing tag,” try searching for `has_no_corresponding_closing` and you’ll [find it](https://github.com/microsoft/TypeScript/blob/8cf13249eab1562de81bc4c426aa8aa8a979b6fb/src/compiler/parser.ts#L4412).
+For example, if you want to find out why you got the message “JSX element 'a' has no corresponding closing tag,” try searching for `has_no_corresponding_closing` and you’ll [find it](https://github.com/microsoft/TypeScript/blob/8cf13249eab1562de81bc4c426aa8aa8a979b6fb/src/compiler/parser.ts#L4412).
 Set a breakpoint and work backwards by inspecting up the call stack if necessary.

 Be aware that substitutions like `'a'` in that error are represented as numerals in the diagnostic property (`Diagnostics.JSX_element_0_has_no_corresponding_closing_tag`), so you might want to avoid areas of the message that look dynamic or highly specific in your search terms.